bootique/bootique-tapestry/README.md

 </dependency>
 ```

-Configure Tapestry module in your app ```.yml``` (por via any other Bootique-compatible mechanism) :
+Configure Tapestry module in your app ```.yml``` (or via any other Bootique-compatible mechanism).
+E.g.:
 ```
 tapestry:
   name: myapp          # The name of the T5 app module.
-Default is "tapestry"
+Default is "tapestry".
   appPackage: com.foo  # default base package for the Tapestry app
 ```

 Tapestry app can use its own injection and modules.
 Additionally services defined in Bootique are available via Tapestry injection.